Yohan4/Bash-Project/README.md

     #$? = was last command succesfull .
 Answer is 0 means 'yes ok-label has been selected'.
 Non-zero values means 'No cancel-label has been selected'
     if [ $? -eq 1 ]; then
-        # returns back to main menu when cance
+        # returns back to main menu when cancel
         main
     fi
     #The file is assigned to variable NAME